Private 1st Class John E. Adams, Jr. (1921–1944)

 Hell Ship: Shinyo Maru

-With the American return to the Philippines imminent, the Japanese decided to move many of their prisoners camps in Japan.
+With the American return to the Philippines imminent, the Japanese decided to move many of their prisoners to camps in Japan.
 Many were transported in crowded, inhumane conditions without adequate food, water, or sanitation facilities aboard what came to be known as hell ships.
 In his book Death on the Hellships: Prisoners at Sea in the Pacific War, Gregory F. Michno wrote that about 21,000 Allied prisoners of war died aboard Japanese hell ships during World War II, of whom approximately 19,000 were killed when their vessels were sunk by Allied submarines or aircraft.

 On August 20, 1944, Private 1st Class Adams sailed from Tabunco, Mindanao, with a group of 750 prisoners (including at least 22 members of the 803rd Engineer Battalion), arriving at Zamboanga four days later.
 On September 3, 1944, the prisoners transferred to another ship, the Shinyo Maru.
 Michno wrote that “About 500 men went into the after hold and 250 in the forward hold.
 Disconcertingly, the prisoners watched as the Japanese practiced drills to kill them if they were attacked by submarines.”